Continuous-mode multi-photon filtering: Introduction

-In quantum optics, the familiar formalism of quantum filtering considers incident lights in Gaussian states including the vacuum state, coherent state, thermal state, and squeezed state (\cite{wiseman:2010}, \cite{HIN14}).
-This is natural because these states are commonly used in quantum optics laboratories and have been well studied.
-However, with the advent of modern experimental technology in quantum optics, non-Gaussian states can be generated and manipulated, such as single-photon states and cat states.
-Therefore, very recently there is a growing interest in deriving quantum filters for such non-classical states; for example, filtering equations have been derived for quantum systems interacting with light fields in single-photon states or cat states (\cite{gough:2012b}; \cite{carvalho:2012}; \cite{gough:2013}).
+In quantum optics, the familiar formalism of quantum filtering considers incident lights in Gaussian states, including the vacuum state, coherent states, thermal states, and squeezed states \cite{wiseman:2010}-\cite{EWP15}.
+This is natural as Gaussian states are commonly used in quantum optics laboratories and have been well studied.
+With the advent of modern experimental technology, nowadays, non-Gaussian states such as single-photon states, multi-photon states and Schrodinger cat states, can be reliably generated and manipulated.
+Therefore, very recently, there is a growing interest in deriving quantum filters for such non-Gaussian states.
+For example, filters have been derived for quantum systems driven by light fields prepared in single-photon states or cat states \cite{gough:2013,carvalho:2012,gough:2012b}.